leezx/ConSurf-StandAlone/README.md

 make
 make install
 ```
-Note1: It could be successfully installed, but with some bugs like below.
-We can ignore it.
+- Note1: It could be successfully installed, but with some bugs like below.
+We can just ignore it.
-Note2: The default algorithm `-im` is broken, we must use `-ib`, so we will add `--Maximum_Likelihood` when running `python stand_alone_consurf.py`.
+- Note2: The default algorithm `-im` is broken, we must use `-ib`, so we will add `--Maximum_Likelihood` when running `python stand_alone_consurf.py`.
 error:
 rate4site: errorMsg.cpp:41: static void errorMsg::reportError(const string&, int): Assertion `0' failed.
 Aborted (core dumped)